WHIndex/destool/README.md

-# DESTO (Updating)
+# DESTOOL (Updating)

 Thanks for all of you for your interest in our work.

-This project contains the code of DESTO and welcomes contributions or suggestions.
+This project contains the code of DESTOOL and welcomes contributions or suggestions.

 ## Compile & Run